jundalisay/spblist/content/en/superphysics/principles/definitions.md

-Quantum of Space-time | Qost | Invisible spacetime particles in the Spatial Layer Quantum Substance | A Cartesian Substance subject to measurement Spin | Orientation of that particle relative to the virtual photon
+Quantum of Space-time | Qost | Invisible spacetime particles in the Spatial Layer Quantum Substance | A Cartesian Substance subject to measurement Spin | Orientation of that particle relative to the virtual photon Spin Number | Ratio of Virtual Photons needed to rotate the particle.
+1/2 spin means 2 virtual photons are needed for each rotation

 <!-- Spinoza | | the Aether, as to separate it from the Physics concept of the aether or the Higgs field -->